Skip to content

 Please use the comment section on this page to share insights from today’s reading OR your own personal Bible reading.

-Reading along with us in Acts?
+Reading along with us in 2 Kings, Acts, & Hebrews?
 Here’s today’s reading:

 Acts 27 (NIV)